anshu0612/geocoded-tweets-analysis-dashboard/README.md

 - Pipeline for generating key insights i.e., dashboard data (`csv` and `json` files)
 - Plotly Dash application for visualizing the insights

 One can refer to this detailed [documentation](https://docs.google.com/document/d/1jr9FAraF93lWkf3H2HbpLlMsTxVcQk-JTRa6JuJuJPA/edit?usp=sharing).
-The documentation provides detail on the collected data, geocoding, key insights generation, and so on.
+The documentation provides details on the collected data, geocoding, approach towards key insights generation, implementation using python, and so on.

 # Running the Application for Sample Tweets Data